akashAD98/yolov7_in_depth/README.md

 There are 50 layers in total, and I marked the key layers with black numbers in the picture above.
 The first is to go through 4 layers of convolution layers, as shown in the figure below, CBS is mainly composed of Conv + BN + SiLU , I use different colors to represent different sizes and strides in the figure, such as (3, 2) means that the size of the convolution kernel is 3 , with a step size of 2.
 The configuration in config is shown in the figure.

 <img width="413" alt="image" src="https://user-images.githubusercontent.com/62583018/195329013-dd48c3f5-832a-49d5-a4e1-1e49a1ac0b0a.png">

+After 4 CBS, the feature map becomes 160*160*128 size.
+Afterwards, the ELAN module proposed in the paper will go through.
+The ELAN is composed of multiple CBSs, and the input and output feature sizes remain unchanged.
+The number of channels will change in the first two CBSs, and the following input channels are kept with the output channels.
+Consistently, after the last CBS output is the desired channel.

 # ELAN1 Block